How to Get from Galway to Aran Islands

 The Three Aran Islands

-There are three different islands: Inis Mór (Inishmore), Inis Meain (Inishmaan), and Inis Oirr (Inisheer).
+There are three different islands:

-The ferry you take to the Aran Islands might depend which island on you’d rather travel to and the time of year you’re going at.
+The ferry you take to the Aran Islands might depend on which island you’d rather travel to and the time of year you’re going at.

-Inis Mór (Inishmore) is usually the island recommended to first-time visitors, because its the largest and most accessible of the island.
 There are more options of airplanes and ferries that go there from Galway year-round, and its the most ‘set up’ for tourism.

 Fun Fact: Inis means “island” in Celtic.